Società Anonima Navigazione Aerea: History

-SANA in 1929 started to market its air service with Italian names: the air route to Barcelona (Spain) was called Freccia del Mediterraneo (Arrow of the Mediterranean), the air route between Genova and Palermo was called Freccia Verde (Green Arrow) and the one for the Roma – Tripoli air service was named Freccia Rossa (Red Arrow).
-One year later the international route to Barcelona was renamed Freccia Azzurra (Sky-blue Arrow).
+Later, the Dornier Do R "Super Wal" also entered SANA fleet, and the company entertained the possibility of purchasing the Dornier Do X. In 1929 SANA started to market its air services with Italian names: the air route to Barcelona (Spain) was called Freccia del Mediterraneo (arrow of the Mediterranean), the air route between Genoa and Palermo was called Freccia Verde (green arrow) and the Rome–Tripoli air service was named Freccia Rossa (red arrow).
+One year later the international route to Barcelona was renamed Freccia Azzurra sky-blue arrow).

-In 1929 was started with the Imperial Airways a route between Italy and Egypt, that was associated with the British imperial flight to India.

-According to Rob Mulder, in 1931 -for the number of passengers carried- the best service (with 2,262) was the one between Rome and Genova, followed by Roma – Napoli – Palermo with 2,540 passengers.
-The link from Syracuse to Libia Italiana and the city of Tripoli was also a popular one and good for 1,392 passengers and 3,876 kg of mail.
+According to the aforementioned Rob Mulder, in 1931 - in terms of passengers carried - the best service (with 2,262 passengers) was the one between Rome and Genoa, followed by Rome–Naples–Palermo with 2,540 passengers.
+The link from Siracusa to the city of Tripoli (in those years Libya was dominated by Italy) was also a popular one and good for 1,392 passengers and 3,876 kgs of mail.

-In 1934, the airline merged with Aero Espresso Italiana, Società Italiana Servizi Aerei (SISA) and Società Aerea Mediterranea (SAM), to form Ala Littoria, the pre-war national airline of Italy.
+In 1934, the airline merged with Aero Espresso Italiana, SISA-Società Italiana Servizi Aerei and SAM-Società Aerea Mediterranea, to form Ala Littoria, the pre-WWII flag airline of Italy.